Why Buyers Should Speak to a Builder Before Exchange

 Early renovation insight can save months — and significant cost — later on

-One of the most common patterns we see in the Cotswolds is this: a client falls in love with a period house, makes an offer, and only after the purchase begins to explore what it will take to renovate it properly.
+We often see a client fall in love with a period house that may need some work, make an offer, and only after the purchase begin to explore what it will take to renovate it properly.

 That is entirely understandable — but in many cases, speaking to an experienced builder before exchange can be one of the most valuable steps in the process.

-Older Cotswold properties are full of character, but they also come with complexity: historic fabric, hidden defects, planning sensitivities, and a wide range of possible approaches depending on the client’s goals.
+Older Cotswold properties are full of character, but they also come with complexity: historic fabric, sometimes hidden defects, inevitable planning sensitivities, and a wide range of possible approaches depending on the client’s goals.

 Renovation Costs Vary More Than Most Expect